Best Fast Electric Scooters (I Tested 34 & Shortlisted 10 Models)

 One look at the Mantis King GT and you’ll be smitten.
 But its beauty is more than skin deep.
 With enlarged 26-inch handlebars, an inbuilt steering damper, and an expansive deck with enough grip to keep your feet firmly planted, it’s a dream to control – even at top speeds.
 This maneuverability is further bolstered by the reinforced kickplate that allows you to distribute your weight evenly for added stability.

-This sense of security is further embellished by the Zoom hydraulic brakes, which deliver the best stopping distance of any Mantis scooter at 2.1 meters from 15 mph.
+This sense of security is further embellished by the Zoom hydraulic brakes, which deliver one of the shortest stopping distances of any Mantis scooter at 2.1 meters from 15 mph.

 Tying everything together is the Samsung 60V 24Ah battery.
 With 21700 cells to call upon, it delivers high energy efficiency for a long period.
 This outstanding capacity amounts to a maximum range of 56 miles off one charge, or 38 miles if you’re pushing the motors to their limit.